 Immunohistochemistry will be utilized to define tumor sample c-MET and RON protein expression

-patients will be enrolled in parallel to three molecularly
+In the first stage of this study, subjects will be enrolled in parallel to three molecularly

-1. c-MET high (>50%), RON null (0-9%)
+1. c-MET high (>50%), RON null (0-9%) (n = 14 subjects)

-2. c-MET-positive (10-100%), RON-positive (10-100%)
+2. c-MET-positive (10-100%), RON-positive (10-100%) (n = 7 subjects)

-3. c-MET null (0-9%), RON-positive (10-100%)
+3. c-MET null (0-9%), RON-positive (10-100%) (n = 7 subjects)

-conducted after the first Stage 1 cohort has completed accrual and at least every six months thereafter until all Stage 1
+cohort has completed accrual and at least every six months thereafter until all Stage 1

 cohorts have completed accrual.